datawithjack/datawithjack.github.io/_projects/roadtoparisfencing.md

-### Overview of the Fencing Qualification Process for the 2024 Olympics
+### Fencing Qualification Process for the 2024 Olympics

 The qualification for the Paris 2024 Olympics in fencing is divided across six categories: Men’s and Women’s Épée, Sabre, and Foil.
 Qualification is determined through both **team** and **individual** pathways, with specific rules to ensure global representation.